 The usage of or adding emails outside of the company domain is strictly prohibited.
-Using only companyissued email addresses for work-related communications is mandatory, and personal email addresses or those of third-party email providers should not be used.
-The Bridge standard for document management is SharePoint and BOX, not other platforms should be utilized.
+Using only company-issued email addresses for work-related communications is mandatory, and personal email addresses or those of third-party email providers should not be used.
+The Bridge standard for document management is SharePoint.
+No other platforms should be utilized.